The Limits to Learning a Diffusion Model: Model

 \subsection{Bass Model ($\gamma=0$)}

 The Bass model is the special case of the diffusion model above where $\gamma = 0$ and as already discussed has been variously used to describe the diffusion of a new product, technology, or even information in a population. $i$ and $s$ represent the number of people who have and have not adopted the product respectively by time $t$.
-Since $\gamma = 0$, there is effectively no $r$ compartment. $\beta \frac{s}{N}i$ represents the instantaneous growth rate in adoption contributed by individuals `imitating' existing adopters, while $ps$ represents the the instantaneous growth rate in adoption contributed by `innovators' who adopt the product without the influence of existing adopters.
-The parameter $\beta$\footnote{The marketing science literature will frequently use the letter $q$ in place of $\beta$.} is often called the {\em coefficient of imitation}, while $p$ is called the {\em coefficient of innovation}.
+Since $\gamma = 0$, there is effectively no $r$ compartment.
+The term $\beta \frac{s}{N}i$ represents the instantaneous growth rate in adoption contributed by individuals `imitating' existing adopters, while $ps$ represents the instantaneous growth rate in adoption contributed by `innovators' who adopt the product without the influence of existing adopters.
+The parameter $\beta$ is often called the {\em coefficient of imitation}\footnote{The marketing science literature will frequently use the letter $q$ in place of $\beta$.} , while $p$ is called the {\em coefficient of innovation}.

 In the Bass model, the eventual number of adopters i.e., $\lim_{t \rightarrow \infty} i(t) = N$, is often an important quantity of interest.
 As such, $N$ is a key, unknown parameter to estimate in this setting.
 We define an additional parameter $a \triangleq pN$.
 Since $s \approx N$ initially, $a$ represents the growth rate of innovators near the beginning of the process.